jtamps/BigDataProj/README.md

 *   **Dependencies:** The `openai` library will be installed from `requirements.txt`.
 No local LLM model file needs to be deployed with the app.
 *   **Resource Limits:** Using the OpenAI API offloads the LLM computation, reducing local resource needs (CPU/RAM) compared to running a local Llama model.

+### Troubleshooting

+*   **OpenAI API Key Issues:**
+    *   If you see warnings like "OpenAI client not initialized" or "Explanations are currently unavailable", ensure your `OPENAI_API_KEY` is correctly set up:
+        *   **Local Development:** In a `.streamlit/secrets.toml` file at the project root (`/Users/jeremy/BigDataProj/.streamlit/secrets.toml`).
+        *   **Streamlit Community Cloud:** In the application's secrets manager.
+    *   The app includes diagnostic logging (visible in your terminal when running locally) to help trace how the API key is being loaded.
+    *   **Quota Issues:** If you encounter errors related to API quotas (e.g., `openai.RateLimitError: Error code: 429 - insufficient_quota`), it means your OpenAI account has reached its usage limits or run out of credits.
+        *   **Action:** Check your [OpenAI account dashboard](https://platform.openai.com/account/usage) for details on your current plan, usage, and billing status.
+You may need to add credits or upgrade your plan.
+The application will display a warning if this occurs, and explanations will be temporarily unavailable.

+*   **"No module named 'llama_cpp'" / Llama C++ Issues:**
+    *   These should no longer occur as the local Llama model has been replaced by the OpenAI API.
+If you see such errors, ensure you have pulled the latest code and that old Llama-related dependencies are not interfering.

 This README provides a snapshot of the Pet-Match Recommender project's design, components, and the journey of its development, including the recent shift to using OpenAI for enhanced explanation generation.